THE GREAT FLOOD OF 1874

 We’re proud to have given hundreds of young people their first work experience.
 They, along with older employees, have contributed greatly to our success.
 Many individuals, some with us for as long as a quarter century, have become well-known to our General Store customers.
 Which is to say that our success in business and our happiness as townsfolk is because we have had such a treasure trove of wonderful people working for and with us to help make it happen.
 They, and the people from near and far who have been our faithful customers, deserve and have our deepest and most sincere gratitude.

-We are also grateful to Historical Commissioner Ralmon Jon Black for providing the historical details for this article.
+We are also grateful to Historical Commissioner, the late Ralmon Jon Black for providing the historical details for this article.